ToJans/tojans.github.com/content/posts/the-issue-with-scrum-safe-ddd-and-other-methodologies/index.md

 This might cause you to boot a project with the wrong solution from the start, actually creating more overhead instead of less.

-### 2. A tool or methodology does not guarantee success
+### 2. A methodology might be picked for the wrong reasons
 Sometimes clients associate a methodology with success rates, thinking it is a [silver bullet][9] (i.e. using it will guarantee success in all contexts).

 However, there is always a context where a methodology works, and one where it does not work at all.